 Honors experiences provide unique ways for Honors students to expand their horizons by conducting academic research, learning from professionals in their field, working with community service agencies, serving their communities in conjunction with learning goals, or by immersing themselves in other cultures around the world.
 All education abroad courses, internships taken for credit, undergraduate research experiences, and some service-learning courses satisfy this requirement.
 Many majors require such courses.
 A pre-approved list organized by major can be found here.
 Students should work with their Honors advisor and CPD Counselor to find opportunities that align with their interests and goals.
 Six credit hours of Honors Experience credit are required.
-Please review the Honors Experiential Education handout.
+Please review the <a href="https://example.com/Honors-Experiential Education-honors-example.com/h

-HONORS ELECTIVE (3 HOURS)
+Honors Elective (3 Hours)